TellowKrinkle/higurashi-retinaizer/Readme.md

 # Higurashi Retinaizer

-Enables retina display support for Higurashi games on macOS
+Enables retina display support for Higurashi games on macOS.
+May also work on other games that use the same unity version as one of the Higurashi games

 ## Compiling
 Compile with `make`